inngest/website/pages/blog/_posts/2023-11-20-metrics-with-timescale.md

 metrics_a{msg=”hello world”} 303
 ```

-Now, because we’ve lost the context of “status”, calculating the deltas for all these metrics will become wildly inaccurate because you can be calculating the diffs with a metric record that previously you wouldn't do when “status” existed.
+Now, because we’ve lost the context of `status`, calculating the deltas for all these metrics will become wildly inaccurate because you can be calculating the diffs with a metric record that previously you wouldn't do when `status` existed.

 Because of this behavior, we needed to abandon the table, in this case, truncate it since the data are no longer usable from the date of the change.

 This is a consequence of the technical choice we’ve made, and unfortunately there’s not much leeway to work around it (there are ways to handle smooth transition but excluding it as it’s a separate topic).

 ## Thoughts